LifeMC/bytecode-version-analyzer/.github/CONTRIBUTING.md

 Step by step:

-* First, fork this project.
+* First, fork and clone this project.
     * Second, create a branch for your changes. (e.g: "fix-npe") This can be done easily using "git switch -c fix-npe".
 It will create a new branch based on the current branch and switch to it.
 If you are not on the main branch, you can switch to it using "git checkout main".